 Field Order #1, May 28, read : VII Corps assaults Utah Beach on D-Day at H-Hour and captures Cherbourg with minimum delay.

-Under this plan the 82d Airborne Division was to seize and hold the area in and around Ste Mère Eglise and to establish deep bridgeheads over the Merderet River and to be prepared to drive toward St Sauveur le Vicomte.
-This same order assigned the 101st Airborne Division the mission of seizing the western exits of the roads across the inundated areas from the beach and taking up defensive positions on the north and south edges of the invasion area and to; establish bridgeheads across the Douve River for later drives toward Carentan and eventual link up with V Corps.
-The 4th Division by this order was to assault Utah beach at H-Hour and establish a beachhead and then drive on to Cherbourg.
-The 90th, 9th and 79th Divisions were to land on D 1, D 4 and D 8 in that order.
-At H minus 2 hours the 4th Cavalry Group was to land on the islands of St Marcouf.
+Under this plan the 82-A/B was to seize and hold the area in and around Ste Mère Eglise, establish deep bridgeheads over the Merderet River and to be prepared to drive toward St Sauveur le Vicomte.
+This same order assigned the 101-A/B the mission of seizing the western exits of the roads across the inundated areas from the beach and taking up defensive positions on the north and south edges of the invasion area and to; establish bridgeheads across the Douve River for later drives toward Carentan and eventual link up with the V Corps.
+The 4-ID by this order was to assault Utah beach at H-Hour and establish a beachhead and then drive on to Cherbourg.
+The 90-ID, the 9-ID and the 79-ID were to land on D+1, D+4 and D+8 in that order.
+At H minus 2 hours the 4-CG (Cavalry) was to land on the islands of St Marcouf.

 Concentrated Air and Naval bombardments were to precede the landings.
-At about midnight of 5 June the RAF would bomb the beaches and just before H-Hour the Ninth Air Force to attack batteries in the Utah area.
-At H minus 40 minutes Naval fire would undertake the enemy shore.
+At about midnight of June 5, the RAF would bomb the beaches and just before H-Hour the 9-AAF was to attack batteries in the Utah area.
+At H minus 40 minutes, Naval fire would undertake the enemy shore.
 As the assault waves came within 600 to 700 yards of the shore, rockets were to be discharged toward the beach.

 Preparations for the Assault